kondrak/quake_bsp_viewer_vr/README.md

 Known issues
 -------
-You may encounter wrong rendering of bsp leaves that contain doors, moving platforms etc. This is because they are handled differently by the original game.
-For this reason, you'll notice that doors may not render or appear suddenly when the camera reaches certain arbitrary position on the map (q3ctf1 is a good example where some bsp leaves don't render at the right moment if PVS is enabled).
+Certain BSP leaves containing doors, moving platforms etc. may not render correctly with PVS enabled.
+This is because they are handled differently by the original game.

 Todo
 ----